We Are ColdSpark.

 In 2011, Mark co-founded ColdSpark in his native Pittsburgh, where he presides over a growing cast of office characters.
 Mark is a numbers-driven political analyst, who can be seen burning the midnight oil pouring over the latest poll numbers.
 When he’s not hopelessly rooting for his Pittsburgh Pirates, Mark is a national strategist, ad maker, and grassroots expert.

 Mark lives in Mt.
-Lebanon with his wife, Krista, and their two children, Abigail and Davin.
+Lebanon with his wife, Krista, and their three children, Abigail, Davin, and Claire.

-Politics PA twice rated Mike as a “top operative” in 2012 and 2014.
+Politics PA twice rated Mike as a “top operative.”
+Mike has produced creative advertising that has won numerous Pollie and Reed Awards.
 Mike is a member of the American Association of Political Consultants.
-He was elected delegate to the 2016 Republican National Convention.
+He was elected Delegate to the 2016 Republican National Convention.

-Mike is committed to the Pittsburgh community, serving as a board member for the AMD3 Foundation, the Pittsburgh Symphony Orchestra Board of Trustees, Jack Heinz Society, Central Catholic High School, the Thornburgh Forum for Law and Public Policy, and the major gifts committee of The Pittsburgh Promise.
+Mike is committed to the Pittsburgh community, serving as a board member for the AMD3 Foundation, the Pittsburgh Symphony Orchestra (Vice Chairman), Carnegie Museum of Art, Jack Heinz Society (Past Chairman), Central Catholic High School, the Thornburgh Forum for Law and Public Policy, and the major gifts committee of The Pittsburgh Promise.

 A graduate of the Pennsylvania State University, Mike resides in the Shadyside neighborhood of Pittsburgh with his wife, Angela, and their daughter, Eleanor.